 Setting the right rent price for your property is important for attracting tenants and maximizing your income.

 To determine the right rent price, research the local rental market and compare your property to similar properties in the area.
-This can involve looking at online classifieds, attending open houses, and consulting with real estate agents or property management companies.
+This can involve looking at online classifieds, attending open houses, and consulting with real estate agents or management companies.

 You should also consider the condition of your property, the amenities it offers, and the cost of maintenance and repairs.
 This will help you determine a fair and competitive rental price to attract quality tenants and generate consistent income.